LEARNAcademy/syllabus/capstone/schedule.md

 9:00 - Check in with the class

+9:15 - Morning Standup

-9:15 - Check in with your group and discuss the plan for the day
+9:30 - Check in with your group and discuss the plan for the day
 - What story is each person working on?
 - What is the goal for the day?
 - What story / branch are you currently working on?